mjeffries-pivotal/bosh-google-cpi-release/docs/concourse/README.md

 This guide describes how to deploy [Concourse](http://concourse.ci/) on [Google Compute Engine](https://cloud.google.com/) using BOSH.
 You will deploy a BOSH director as part of these instructions.

 ## Prerequisites
 * You must have the `terraform` CLI installed on your workstation.
 See [Download Terraform](https://www.terraform.io/downloads.html) for more details.
+This lab was written using Terraform v0.10.7.
-Once downloaded, install it by unzipping the file and copying the executable:
+Once downloaded, install it by unzipping the file and installing the executable:

 ```
 cd ~/Downloads
 unzip ./terraform_0.10.7_darwin_amd64.zip
 sudo cp ./terraform /usr/local/bin
+terraform -v
 ```

 * You must have the `gcloud` CLI installed on your workstation.
 See [cloud.google.com/sdk](https://cloud.google.com/sdk/).

+* You must have the `git` CLI installed on your workstation.
+See [git Downloads](https://git-scm.com/downloads).

 ### Setup your workstation